KevinHenneberger/Minesweeper-CS110/README.md

 # Minesweeper

-# Project Description
+# Description
     - terminal version of Minesweeper in Python

 # Key
     '#' = tile (not turned over)
     ' ' = empty tile
-    '1' = tile that touches 1 mine, '2' = tile that touches 2 mines, '3' = tile that touches 3 mines, ...
-    '*' = mine
+    '1-8' = the number of mines that the tile touches '*' = mine

 # Classes